Saturday, May 12, 2012

 Disney Trip April 23rd, 2012

 It's Sunday.
-No I mean Monday, I think it is anyhow.
-My days are combining like sugar to water.
-Although I'm not making lemonade with the lemons life just handed me.
+No, Monday, whatever.
+My days are combining like sugar with water.
+Although I'm not making lemonade with lemons, life just handed me them.
 I don't enjoy this.
 Sitting on my ass.
-The only benefit I'm receiving from being home on a daily bases is being a stay at home dad.
-I wish I could do this full time but eventually I have to try and get back to work.
-Unless I win Lotto, which I've been playing more then ever, yet I haven't checked a single ticket to see if I'm a winner.
-Right now my motivation sucks and my minds on my kids well-being.
+The only benefit I'm receiving from being home daily is being a stay-at-home dad.
+I wish to do this full-time, but eventually, I have to try and get back to work.
+Unless I win the Lotto, which I've been playing more than ever, I have yet to check a single ticket to see if I'm a winner.
+Right now, my motivation sucks, and my mind is on my kid's well-being.
 My sons seem to be okay.

-Nico asks for mama every time my cell phone rings.
-I try to keep it on vibrate as much as possible.
-I'm on a child care hunt yet I can't see to find anyone.
+Nico asks for Mama every time my cell phone rings.
+I keep it on vibrate as much as possible.
+I'm on a childcare hunt, yet I can't seem to find anyone.
 I need a break.
 I have to do something.
 I want to get away.
-I was thinking about taking my boys to Disney World but I'm worried about doing it alone with a two year old and a four year old.
-All I can think of is that it's going to be a disaster.
+I was thinking about taking my boys to Disney World, but I'm worried about doing it alone with a two-year-old and a four-year-old.
+All I can think of is that it will be a disaster.
 Their fits, the tantrums, attempting to control them in long lines just to get on a magical Disney ride.
 But I wanna try.
 I gotta try.

-My days are colliding with each other like the rays of the sun punching through the night sky beginning the dawn of a new day.
-On this new day I'm gonna do it.
+My days collide like the sun's rays punching through the night sky, beginning the dawn of a new day.
+On this new day, I'm gonna do it.
 Just going to pack up a bunch of clothes and head out the door.

-Traveling north on the highway towards the "mouses' house" a quick two hundred and twenty miles get away from where I want to be.
-I felt a rush of relief as I got some distance from my own house.
+I am traveling north on the highway towards the "mouse house," Walt Disney World, two hundred and twenty miles from where I want to be.
+I felt relieved as I got some distance from my own house.
 I was traveling blindly towards Orlando.
-But traveling blindly it's nothing new.
-It's how I've been traveling through my own life now since March when Mimie passed away.
+But traveling blindly is nothing new.
+It's how I've been traveling through my life since March when Mimie passed away.

 I had no hotel booked.
-No theme park tickets, quite frankly I didn't know what the hell I was doing.
-I wanted to get out of town and I rushed out of my house.
-Not intentionally though.
-My sister-in-law provided me with a maid service which arrived sooner then the 2pm arrival time I was told.
+No theme park tickets; quite frankly, I didn't know what the hell I was doing.
+I wanted to leave town, so I rushed out of my house.
+Not intentionally, though.
+My sister-in-law provided me with a maid service, which arrived sooner than the 2pm arrival time, I was told.
 And not just one cleaning lady but three were at my door.

-My motivation seems to have died and my house was a direct result for the lack there of and the cleanliness was suffering from it.
-I tried to at least straighten up my domicile before the housekeeper arrived but I wasn't successful in those efforts, figures.
+My motivation has died, and my house was a direct result of the lack there, and the cleanliness was suffering from it.
+I tried to at least straighten up my domicile before the housekeeper arrived.
+Still, I needed to be more successful in those efforts figures.

-So now the cleaners get to see how sloppy I live lately before I could cover up the mess.
-M house gives away my life of solitude.
-I didn't want to be there while they went through my rooms cleaning judging me and my mess.
+So now the cleaners see how sloppy I lived lately before I could cover up the mess.
+My house gives away my life of solitude.
+I didn't want to be there while they cleaned my rooms, judging me and my mess.

 "One of those?"
-I said clinching my teeth.
+I said, clenching my teeth.

-"Kinda, and especially now that there's three of you here.", I said with a little despair in my voice.
+"Kinda, and especially now that there's three of you here.", I said with a bit of despair.

-"There's three of us because we do a thorough cleaning as a start up.
-It's customary so no worries.
+"There are three of us because we do a thorough cleaning as a start-up.
+It's customary, so no worries.
 Okay?
-After this only one of us will show up" she said very politely.
+After this, only one of us will show up," she said politely.

-As the the ladies stood by outside, I frantically ran around the house trying to gather my things to pack for my impromptu trip to Orlando.
+As the ladies stood by outside, I frantically ran around the house, trying to gather my things to pack for my impromptu trip to Orlando.

 I scooped up Nico and ran out the door towards the mini-van.

-"Oh, it's okay your our last stop", the blonde said with a smile.
+"Oh, it's okay; you're our last stop," the blonde said with a smile.

 "I'm sorry for how the house looks.
-I'm kind of embarrassed but I like i said I tried to clean it before you got here.", I said trying to mitigate being a pig.
+I'm kind of embarrassed, but I, like I said, tried to clean it before you got here.", I said, trying to mitigate being a pig.

-All three woman were kind.
+All three women were kind.
 They had an idea as to what was going on in my life, with my loss.
-I went back in the house and scooped up baby Christopher and brought him to the van," I'm almost done really.
-So sorry", I said as I walked passed them.
+I returned to the house, opened up baby Christopher, and brought him to the van," I'm almost done, really.
+So sorry", I said as I walked past them.

 I have never said sorry so much before in my life as I have the past month.

 "Take your time, take your time." the same blonde lady of the three said.
-I guess she made herself the official spokeswoman of the group.
+She made herself the official spokeswoman of the group.

-I grabbed a suit case and started throwing clothes in it.
+I grabbed a suitcase and started throwing clothes in it.
 Shirts, shorts, socks.
-If it looked cleaned and smelled decent it was packed for the ride.
-I walked out with the suite case and and announced,"All yours.
+If it looked clean and smelled decent, it was packed for the ride.
+I walked out with the suitcase and announced, "All yours.
 Thanks for your patience.
-Again I am sorry for the mess and making you wait."
-Ugh stop saying sorry I thought.
+Again, I am sorry for the mess and making you wait."
+Ugh, stop saying sorry, I thought.

-They seemed happy to see me leave as I was happy to see them through my cars review mirror.
+They seemed happy to see me leave, and I was glad to see them through my car's review mirror.

-Finally I was off.
-Of course I didn't leave officially.
-I returned to my house on three different occasions because of something I forgot.
+Finally, I was off.
+Of course, I didn't leave officially.
+I returned to my house thrice because of something I forgot.
 I just want to get on the road.

-So far the boys have been good on this two and a half hour trip.
-They were caught up in their Disney movie that was playing on the dual portable DVD players that is strapped the headrests of the driver and passenger seats.
-I was focused on the road and the task at hand, getting the out of the area, but I was in deep thought about what the hell I was going to do with my life.
+So far, the boys have been good on this two-and-a-half-hour trip.
+They were caught up in their Disney movie, which was playing on the dual portable DVD players strapped to the headrests of the driver and passenger seats.
+I was focused on the road and the task at hand, getting out of the area, but I was deeply thinking about what I would do with my life.

 I don't have the luxury to hit rock bottom.
 I know I need to keep my head above water.
-I'm doing the dog paddle but its like I'm swimming in place.
-It's sad to think that the only thing certain at this point as I drive down this highway is that if I continue to go straight i'll make it to Orlando eventually.
+I'm doing the dog paddle, but it's like I'm swimming in place.
+It's sad to think that the only thing sure at this point as I drive down this highway is that if I continue to go straight, I'll make it to Orlando eventually.
 I wish things were that certain at this present time of my life.
-The bends in my roads were mended in my 20's.
-I'm not prepared for this so late in my 30's.
-My career was in full speed.
+The bends in my roads were mended in my 20s.
+I'm not prepared for this, and it's so late in my 30s.
+My career was at full speed.
 I have beautiful kids.
 I think of so many excuses as to why I can't help myself recover.

 "Only if my kids were older.
 If my police job had better family hours.
-If I could be a full time dad."
-I have to stop feeling sorry for myself but I can't stop.
+If I could be a full-time dad."
+I must stop feeling sorry for myself, but I can't.
 The heaviness that weighs on me.

-I feel I have no control of it when in fact I have all the control.
-"Just pull it together Chris.
+I have no control of it when, in fact, I have all the power.
+"Just pull it together, Chris.
 Pull it together", I say to myself out loud.

 I place my left hand on my forehead and rest my elbow on the inside molding of the car door.
 Tears stream down my face.

 I was going to turn around and head home.
 I was sad and scared of the daunting task of taking on Disney alone.
-It began to make me worry but before I knew it I was getting off at the Osceola Parkway the exit that will lead me to Disney.
+It made me worry, but before I knew it, I was getting off at the Osceola Parkway, the exit leading me to Disney.

-It was late afternoon and I wanted to check into a Disney Resort property.
-I can only hope I can reserve a room.
-I had recently bought leash's for my kids.
-Yes, the very thing my wife and I scoffed at everytime we saw some kid in it.
+It was late afternoon, and I wanted to check into a Disney Resort property.
+I can only reserve a room.
+I had recently bought leashes for my kids.
+Yes, the very thing my wife and I scoffed at every time we saw some kid in it.
 But I have no choice.
-I can't manage them on my own when they want out of the stroller.
+I can't manage them alone when they want out of the stroller.

-As I walk to the rear of the van I grab the leashes.
-They are little monkey backpacks and their tail is the lead you hold as they walk.
+As I walk to the van's rear, I grab the leashes.
+They are little monkey backpacks, and their tail is the lead you hold as they walk.
 I grab Nico out of his seat.
-He is use to his school backpack so he allows me to slide the straps over his shoulders without a fight.
+He is used to his school backpack, so he allows me to slide the straps over his shoulders without a fight.
 The monkey has 2 snaps in the front for a snug fit.

-Then the econd strap that goes on his lower chest "click."
+Then the second strap that goes on his lower chest "click."

 I then lead Nico to baby Christopher's side of the van.
 I place my foot on Nico's leash.
-I then hold baby Christopher in-between my knees and snap on the same monkey.
+I then hold baby Christopher between my knees and snap on the same monkey.

 "click."

-I joke to myself,"Someone please get this monkey off my back."
+I joke, "Someone, please get this monkey off my back."

 We work our way to the entrance of the hotel.
-The familiar Disney music from one of their movies is being piped over the loud speakers already.
+The familiar Disney music from one of their movies is already piped over the loudspeakers.

 I walk up to the customer service desk to a smiling Disney face.
-Baby starts to act up and decides he didn't want to stand around.
-I try to hold him tight by pulling the leash like a horses rein.
-He yelps trying to evade me but he's not going too far because I have tighten my grasp.
+Baby starts to act up and decides he doesn't want to stand around.
+I try to hold him tight by pulling the leash like a horse's rein.
+He yelps, trying to evade me, but he's not going too far because I have tightened my grasp.

-Nico happily sits on the edge of the counter taking everything in but Christopher has other ideas as I let go of the grip of the leash and let him roam the near empty lobby.
+Nico happily sits on the edge of the counter, taking everything in.
+Still, Christopher had other ideas as I let go of the grip of the leash and let him roam the near-empty lobby.

 She puts the packet of Disney fun together.
-The package with have the map of the hotel, park hours and Disney magic fun.
+The package will have a map of the hotel, park hours, and Disney magic fun.
 I glance away from the Cast Member.

-She gives me the room key which is a credit card.
+She gave me the room key, which was a credit card.
 I grab all the paperwork.
-I slide Nico into my left arm picking him up from the table and begin to hunt down baby Christopher.
+I slide Nico into my left arm, pick him up from the table, and hunt down baby Christopher.

-I look by the double automatic doors and there he is monkey backpack and all staring in aw as the automatic doors open and close with the arriving and leaving of guests.
+I look by the double automatic doors, and there he is, monkey backpack and all, staring in awe as the automatic doors open and close with the arriving and leaving of guests.

 I bend down and grab the leash.
 "Ready to go to the hotel room?"
 I say happily

-Baby looks at me and runs away,"ahhhhhh" he shouts all the way down the hallway as I give chase trying to pick up the end of the leash.
+Baby looks at me and runs away, "ahhhhhh," he shouts all the way down the hallway as I give chase, trying to pick up the end of the leash.
 It's gonna be a fun couple of days.
-Two hundred and twent miles of fun.
+Two hundred and twenty miles of fun.

 Christopher Fusaro.
 The author of Captain Imperfecto.